SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ## Goal

-Complete a production-quality, fully managed HEIF family implementation for ImageSharp.
-The implementation must support HEIC, HIF/HEIF, and AVIF files, interoperate with independent encoders and decoders, follow the existing ImageSharp architecture and code style, reuse existing ImageSharp infrastructure wherever its semantics match, and use SIMD for measured hot paths without maintaining a separate behavior model.
+Complete a production-quality, fully managed still-image HEIF family implementation for ImageSharp.
+The implementation must support HEIC, HIF/HEIF, and AVIF image files, interoperate with independent encoders and decoders, follow the existing ImageSharp architecture and code style, reuse existing ImageSharp infrastructure wherever its semantics match, and use SIMD for measured hot paths without maintaining a separate behavior model.

 HEIF is the shared ISO BMFF-derived container.
 HEIC carries HEVC image items, AVIF carries AV1 image items, and `.hif`/`.heif` are container extensions whose payload codec must be determined from brands and item types rather than the filename.
 The completed implementation will support HEVC, AV1, and legacy JPEG image items.
 Other registered HEIF payload codecs must not be advertised unless they are implemented and independently verified.